brentley/appmeshworkshop/content/failures/curljson.md

 ---
 title: "Check results"
 date: 2018-09-18T17:39:30-05:00
-weight: 10
+weight: 20
 ---

-* Run the following script to check if you are consistently getting a canary response from crystal.
+* Run the following script to check if you are always getting responses from crystal.
 You can compare these results with the random results from the web interface.

 ```bash
 # Define variables #